core-wg/comi/draft-ietf-core-comi.md

 }
 ~~~~

-This example invokes the 'reboot' RPC  (SID 61000),
+This example invokes the 'reboot' RPC  (SID 61000).
-of the server instance with name equal to "myserver".

 ~~~~